Defining Better Goals for Your Side Project

 It’s easy to follow others and go through the motions without asking yourself, “Why?”.

 So I‘m rethinking my approach.

 Part of this writing is recognizing my own failure and learning from it.
 A lot of my failure has come from not having crisp ideas of what I’m hoping to accomplish.
 What my goals are.

 I believe some of the mistakes and goals I’m about to outline, as I explore the nuances of product ownership, could be of use for anyone starting a software project.
-So I thought I’d share.
+I thought I’d share.
+Let’s dig in.

 What Project Lends Itself To Your Personal Goals?